-- Residency dependent (UPRS-paid residents, please see UPRS, Inc. "Employee Benefit and Leave Policy" http://pharmacy.buffalo.edu/academics/residency-training/how-to-apply-for-residency.important-documents.html - Completion of residency program requirements - If an emergency medical situation requiring long-term leave arises during a resident's contracted term, the resident must notify their RPD and the UB SPPS RAC chair as soon as possible. - If a resident requires long-term leave during their residency program: - The resident must formulate a plan for residency completion with their RPD and the UB SPPS RAC chair.
+- Residency dependent (UPRS-paid residents, please see UPRS, Inc. "Employee Benefit and Leave Policy" http://pharmacy.buffalo.edu/academics/residency-training/how-to-apply-for-residency.important-documents.html - Site-paid residents, please refer to site policies - o Please note that requirements for successful completion of the program supersede site policies regarding time off. - Completion of residency program requirements - o If an emergency medical situation requiring long-term leave arises during a resident's contracted term, the resident must notify their RPD and the UB SPPS RAC chair as soon as possible. - o If a resident requires long-term leave during their residency program: - The resident must formulate a plan for residency completion with their RPD and the UB SPPS RAC chair.
 The plan must include, but not be limited to, extending the resident's training beyond the end contract date to ensure a minimum of 12 months of training and successful completion of all residency requirements as outlined in Appendix G. Depending on the circumstances of the leave, extension of the residency program may need to take place without pay or benefits. - A residency requires intensive training that is cumulative in nature and each learning experience builds upon previous experiences.
 As such, extended or frequent, intermittent absence may render it difficult for a resident to achieve program objectives and requirements.
-Therefore, any leave in excess of three (3) months (cumulative) may require the resident to withdraw from the training program and reapply to the program the following year.
-Reapplication to the program does not guarantee the resident will again be matched with the program, as they will be evaluated and ranked in light of other candidates.
+Therefore, the maximum allowable leave for residents shall be 20 days (cumulative) during the residency year.
+Any time off beyond 20 days will result in the need to extend the training program beyond the anticipated end date and may occur without additional pay or benefits.